khaled50k/Dental-Clinic-API/README.md

 - **express-mongo-sanitize**: Middleware for sanitizing MongoDB queries to prevent NoSQL injection attacks.
 - **express-rate-limit**: Middleware for rate limiting requests to prevent abuse and DDoS attacks.

-These technologies and dependencies contribute to the development, security, and functionality of the Dental Clinic API, ensuring the smooth operation of the application.
+These technologies and dependencies collectively contribute to the development, security, and functionality of the Dental Clinic API, ensuring its smooth operation.

-# Dental Clinic API

-Welcome to the Dental Clinic API Documentation.
-This documentation provides comprehensive information about the endpoints, requests, and responses for the Dental Clinic API.
-Use this documentation to understand how to interact with the API for managing appointments, patients, prescriptions, and authentication.

 ## Authentication